Chris10M/Lip2Speech/README.md

 # Lip2Speech [[PDF](Report.pdf)]

-A pipeline for lip reading a silent speaking face in a video and generate speech for the lip-read content.
+A pipeline for lip reading a silent speaking face in a video and generate speech for the lip-read content, i.e Lip to Speech Synthesis.

 <p align="center">
 <img src="images/overview.png" alt="overview" width="600"/></br>